lindsayguvenc-coder/Mind-the-Gap/replit.md

 - **Design Philosophy**: Minimal and elegant approach focused on typography and spacing over visual embellishment
 - **Site Name Styling**:
   - "Mind the Gap" displays with increased letter spacing (`tracking-wide`) for sophistication
-  - "Gap" highlighted in orange accent color (#ffc569) to create focal point and reinforce brand color
+  - "Gap" highlighted in salmon accent color (#ff9686) to create focal point and reinforce brand color
   - Consistent across all touchpoints: Dashboard, Badge Selector, email badges (SVG/PNG), social media share cards
 - **Tagline Typography**:
   - "Mind it.
 Measure it.
 Move it." rendered in italic with lighter font weight (300) and generous letter spacing